Information for parents

 How do we access the programme?

-To access the programme, simply book a place through one of the listed providers (information will be available from 1 December 2021).
+To access the programme, simply book a place through one of the listed providers.
 Please note that booking details differ depending on each provider.

 What if my child has additional needs?